Bharath2000-palle/Avalanche-Prediction/README.md

-# Avalanche-Predictionand gives a
+# Avalanche-Predictionand

-Now-a-days many people are losing their lifes because of Avalanches..So here is a AI application that will predict the Avalanche and alert the people at that locations
+Now-a-days many people are losing their lifes because of Avalanches..So here is a AI web application that will predict the Avalanche and alert the people at that locations